ReAmiga 1200 build (white PCB) finished

 Building the ReAmiga 1200

-I built the ReAmiga A1200 motherboard myself.
+I built the ReAmiga A1200 from an empty motherboard PCB myself.
 I used parts from a broken Amiga 1200 motherboard.
 Halfway in the build I decided to build a second one as a backup so I got a white motherboard and built them both back to back.
 Both motherboards are tested and fully working.
 They are equiped with full LEDs.
 The white one has all green LEDs while the black one reminds of a christmas tree when its powered on.

 The build was farily simple, as with most replicas close to original C= designs the amount of passives that has to be soldered is a lot, although not as insane as an A4000D/T.